 UPDATE: This car suffered serious damage on January 1, 2018, when a truck made an illegal turn in front of it, causing a collision.
-Repairs are planned to begin as soon as feasible.
+It is expected to return to service in the summer of 2022.

 This car is painted to honor Baltimore, which ran PCC streetcars from 1936 to 1963.

 One of the first cities to operate PCCs, Baltimore began with an order of 27 in 1936.
 The privately owned operator, Baltimore Transit Company (BTC) subsequently placed seven additional orders for the streamliners, eventually acquiring 275 PCCs.
 They made up just over a quarter of BTC’s huge streetcar fleet, which also included a variety of old-fashioned cars and 150 lightweight high-speed Peter Witt cars ordered in 1930.

 The Baltimore system included some spectacular trackage, including lots of private right-of-way, viaducts, and a drawbridge.
 PCCs served all of it, in part because BTC would mix PCCs in with older streetcars on every line.
 Most companies tried to operate complete lines with PCCs to take advantage of the streamliners’ quicker acceleration.
 In Baltimore, motormen had to rein in their PCC “steeds” lest they catch up to the “old plug” wooden streetcar filling the run ahead of them.